 Longer lifespans paired with drop in birth rates create drag on global productivity growth — emerging markets buck trend

-We are always surprised that so little attention is paid to the rapidly changing demographic situation throughout the world.
+We are always surprised that so little attention is paid to the rapidly changing demographic situation throughout the world, with life expectancy rates rising and birth rates dropping.
 It gets lip service by politicians but then they swiftly move on to issues they believe to be more important or, (more likely), bigger vote-winners.

 The facts are simple — the birth rate is dropping everywhere, work-force growth is dramatically slowing (to negative in many countries), the median age is rising and people are living longer.
 The repercussions are immense.
 Pension and social security systems are inadequate, health care and retirement facilities ditto and government budgetary forecasts are not worth the paper they are written on due to slowing GDP growth.

 Economic growth is made up of the expansion in output per employed person (productivity) and the rate of growth of employed people.
 If the latter is steadily in decline then the potential rate of economic growth declines.
 And that is the pickle in which the world finds itself.